enp1s0/tsqr-tc/README.md

 # TSQR on TesnorCores

 This library provides a TSQR function which works on NVIDIA TensorCores.
+The function compute a QR factorization of a m x n matrix (n <= 128).

 ## Supported GPUs
 - Volta